Karen Blixens Plads 8, 2300 København S, 10 Bygning 10 (Afsnit 2), Building: 10-4-50

 - Propaganda and censorship

 In the project "Steering urban-rural integration: Administrative reconficguration for a unified citizenship" (2018-2023) (co-led with René Trappel, Freiburg, funded by the German Research Foundation), I investigate the transformation of rural China through urbanization and housing (and resettlement) politics in semi-urban areas.
-A main focus lies on the consequences of these politics for state-society relations and grassroots politics.
+Main focus lies on the consequences of these politics for state-society relations and grassroots politics.
 Fieldwork for this project was conducted mainly in Gansu and Zhejiang Provinces.

 In the project "Social Worlds: China's cities as spaces of worldmaking"(since November 2020) (co-led with Björn Alpermann, Würzburg), I look more closely at the evolving social relations in China's new urban spaces, and I take a comparative perspective on China's urbanization and its interconnectedness with global capitalist developments.